 What makes a Good Teacher?

-Head of Middle Years and Science teacher, Ms Colleen Scalone, is just one example of a “good teacher” at Newington College.
+Head of Year 7 and Science teacher, Ms Colleen Scalone, is just one example of a “good teacher” at Newington College.
 She is a passionate educator who has been teaching Science for 14 years and she believes that it is her role to “kindle the mind’s fire of each and every student.”
-One such student, Year 7 Charlie Papps, exemplifies the characteristics that make a good student.
+One such student, Charlie Papps, exemplifies the characteristics that make a good student.
 Ms Scalone and Charlie both reflected about what they believe makes the measure of a good teacher or good student respectively.